PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 -   Why might an employee may leave, and what characterises those who stay?

+-   Which department was worst hit by the turnover and why?

 -   From the analysis done, what recommendations can guide Qeug in its quest to proactively keep its employees?